KDE/digikam-doc/batch_queue/base_tools.rst

 Introduction
 ~~~~~~~~~~~~

 G'MIC (GREYC's Magic for Image Computing) is a free and open-source framework for image processing.
 It defines a script language that allows the creation of complex macros.
-Originally usable only through a command line, this tool allow to run the G'MIC processor in batch over more than one items previously hosted in a queue.
+Originally usable only through a command line, this tool allows to run the G'MIC processor in batch over more than one item previously hosted in a queue.

 The Tool View
 ~~~~~~~~~~~~~

-The tool provide a tree-view of the user customized G'MIC filters, chained and applied on all images, one by one.
-The selection of the G'MIC filter settings is done used the Gmic-Qt interface which provide a preview of the filters based on the current selected item from the queue.
+The tool provides a tree-view of the user customized G'MIC filters, chained and applied on all images, one by one.
+The selection of the G'MIC filter settings is done using the Gmic-Qt interface which provides a preview of the filters based on the current selected item from the queue.
 A complete description of the G'MIC-Qt interface is done in the dedicated section of the :ref:`Image Editor tool <enhance_gmicqt>`.

 The G'MIC filters tree-view in the Batch Queue Manager can be customized as a hierarchy of folders where the chained G'MIC filters can be grouped by categories.
 A separator can be also appended to the view to well differentiate the groups.